How to create offer letters for employees in Canada [2024]

 • Contact information and phone number.

 • Non-compete and non-solicit agreements.
 Include provisions outlining the employee’s non-competition and non-solicitation responsibilities after leaving your company—but only if they’re appropriate for your employee, and permissible in the relevant province or territory.
-Be warned: not all provinces and territories allow employers to issue non-compete agreements to their employees (like Ontario) and others make it difficult to enforce them through the courts (including Alberta and Manitoba).
-However, non-competes are enforceable in British Columbia.
-But to be enforceable, they need to be phrased clearly and unambiguously, tailored to an employee’s role, and provide consideration (for example, a bonus for the employee to sign it).
+While there is no nationwide ban against non-compete agreements in Canada yet, some provinces (like Ontario) no longer allow employers to issue non-compete agreements and some other provinces make it difficult to enforce them through the courts.

 Rippling is the only platform that offers everything you need to manage a global workforce, all in a single system.